tsegall/fta/README.md

 ## Date Format determination ##

-If you are solely interested in determining the format of a date, then the following example is a good starting point:
+If you are solely interested in determining the format of a date from a **single** sample, then the following example is a good starting point:

 ```java
 import java.time.OffsetDateTime;